Skip to main content

 Restoring from a Snapshot

 Create a new sandbox from a snapshot.
-The new sandbox restores the captured filesystem, memory, and running processes exactly as they were — image, resources (CPUs, memory), entrypoint, and secrets all come from the snapshot and cannot be changed at restore time.
+If the snapshot is filesystem (default), the new sandbox restores the captured filesystem.
+You can change sandbox resources (CPU, memory, disk) for the new sandbox.
+If the snapshot is memory, the new sandbox restores filesystem, memory, and running processes exactly as they were.
+Image, resources (CPUs, memory), entrypoint, and secrets come from the snapshot and cannot be changed at restore time.
 If you need different resources, create a fresh sandbox instead of restoring.
+For filesystem snapshots, you can pass --disk_mb / resources.disk_mb at restore time to grow root disk size (growth-only).

 Clone a Sandbox

-tl sbx clone creates a snapshot and immediately boots a new sandbox from it.
-The intermediate snapshot persists — it shows up in tl sbx snapshot ls and counts toward storage until you delete it with tl sbx snapshot rm <snapshot-id>.
+tl sbx clone creates a memory checkpoint and immediately boots a new sandbox from it, so the clone warm-restores filesystem, memory, and running processes from the source.
+The intermediate snapshot persists — it shows up in tl sbx checkpoint ls and counts toward storage until you delete it with tl sbx checkpoint rm <snapshot-id>.

 tl sbx clone <sandbox-id>